cowile/forsh/README.md

 Position arguments may be delimited with the character of choice by using the word `q`.
 This allows, for example, arguments with spaces in them. `q` takes the first character it encounters as the delimiting character and reads, minus initial whitespace, until it encounters the same character again.

 `c echo q " this is a spaced argument"` is equivalent to `echo "this is a spaced argument"`.
 Unlike /bin/sh, this is the only type of quoting.
 In general, quoting is needed much less in forsh than in /bin/sh due to far fewer metacharacters.

+## Advanced Use

+To take advantage of the forsh programming interface, read the code.
+There isn't much.
+What is there is heavily commented and, in the author's opinion, a genuine attempt at good Forth style with short and much factored words.